ngocbachnguyen9/manufacturing_data_assistant/Findings.md

 - O4-Mini: p > 0.05 (not significant)
 - GPT-4o Mini: p < 0.01 (significant degradation)

+**Task Type Impact** (ANOVA):
+- F-statistic: 0.09, p > 0.05 (not significant)
+- Effect size (η²): 0.01 (negligible effect)
+- Insight: While individual model performance varies, the average accuracy across all models is not significantly impacted by task type.
+The divergence is seen in the variance, not the mean of all models.

 **Data Quality Impact** (ANOVA):
 - F-statistic: 12.47, p < 0.001 (highly significant)
 - Effect size (η²): 0.186 (large effect)